 - Reading for Meaning

-- Introduction to different types of writing and their respective linguistic specificities
+- Introduction to different types of writing (with a focus on the argumentative essay) and their respective linguistic specificities

 - Active participation in class and in the exercise sessions